Creating Actions using Guided Actions (aka Action Wizard)

 Step 8 - Specify File Naming

-Specify filenaming options and processing parameters ("Embed Index" or "PDF Optimizer") in "Output Options" dialog.
+Specify filenaming options and optional processing parameters ("Embed Index" or "PDF Optimizer") in "Output Options" dialog.
 Press OK button once done.

 Step 9 - Select Input Files/Folders To Process